 • Follow a special diet.

 • Take antispasmodics and analgesics.
-In the acute phase, Drotaverin, Baralgin, etc. are injected intramuscularly.
-In the presence of stones in the gallbladder or ducts, atropine sulfate is used, in more severe cases, Tramadol is used.
+In the acute phase, Drotaverine, Baralgin, etc. are administered intramuscularly.
+In the presence of stones in the gall bladder or ducts, atropine sulfate is used; in more severe cases, Tramadol is used.

-• The patient is prescribed antibiotics with a broad spectrum of activity along with antifungal agents and probiotics.
+• The patient is prescribed antibiotics with wide range activity simultaneously with antifungal agents and probiotics.

-• With general poisoning, symptomatic treatment is carried out.
+• In case of general poisoning, symptomatic treatment is carried out.

-• Choleretic drugs are used after the symptoms of the acute phase are eliminated: Gepabene, Flamin, Nikodin, Oxyfenamide, etc.
+• Choleretic drugs are used after symptoms are eliminated acute phase: Gepabene, Flamin, Nicodin, Oxyphenamide, etc.

-• Vitamins are taken to strengthen the immune system.
-For this purpose, retinol, tocopherol, ascorbic acid, vitamins from group B are used.
+• Vitamin preparations are taken to strengthen the immune system.
+For this purpose, retinol, tocopherol, ascorbic acid, and B vitamins are used.

-• When symptoms weaken or disappear, physiotherapy (electrophoresis) is performed and herbal preparations are prescribed.
+• When symptoms weaken or disappear, physiotherapy (electrophoresis) is carried out and herbal preparations are prescribed.

-• Physiotherapy exercises, abdominal massage facilitate the outflow of bile secretion, reduce the likelihood of calculus formation.
-During the period of treatment, hard physical work, sudden movements should be avoided, since such actions can provoke the twisting of the bladder.
+• Physical therapy and abdominal massage facilitate the outflow of bile secretions and reduce the likelihood of stone formation.
+During treatment, severe physical work, sudden movements, as such actions can provoke twisting of the bubble.

-If you develop abdominal pain and a bitter taste, you should immediately consult a doctor.
+If you experience abdominal pain or a bitter taste, consult your doctor immediately.

-When treating IDD, you need to eat right
+When treating JP, you need to eat right

 During an exacerbation, the patient must follow a diet to reduce the load on the gallbladder.
-At the same time, it is necessary to clearly distinguish between permitted and prohibited foods, dishes, drinks:
+In this case, it is necessary to clearly separate permitted and prohibited foods, dishes, and drinks:

 Flour products Semi-dry baked goods made from rye flour, pasta.
-Fresh baked goods, fried dough, pastries.
+Fresh baked goods, fried dough, confectionery.

-First meal Soup-puree from cereals, vegetables with the addition of yolks, herbs.
-Soup with meat, mushrooms, fish, frying.
+First meal Soup puree of cereals, vegetables with the addition of yolks, herbs.
+Soup with meat, mushrooms, fish, fried.

-Cold dishes Vegetable and fruit salad, cooked diet sausage, low-fat cheese.
+Cold dishes Salad of vegetables, fruits, boiled diet sausage, low-fat cheeses.
 Canned vegetables, spicy, fatty, smoked products.

-Meat Lean meat, steamed or boiled (stuffed cabbage, meatballs).
+Meat Lean meat, steamed or boiled (stuffed cabbage rolls, meatballs).
 Fatty meat, lard, offal.

-A fish Lean fish, baked or boiled.
-Fatty fish in fried, smoked or pickled form.
+Fish Lean fish, baked or boiled.
+Fatty fish, fried, smoked or marinated.

 Dairy products Milk, kefir, sour cream, low-fat cottage cheese.
 Fermented milk products with high fat content (from 2.5%), cream.

 Vegetables Almost all.
-Sorrel, radish, garlic, pickled vegetables.
+Sorrel, radishes, garlic, pickled vegetables.

-Legumes Green peas in the form of mashed potatoes.
+Legumes Green peas in puree form.
 Beans, lentils, peas.

 Fruits, berries Not sour, fresh, boiled or baked, dried fruits.
 Sour varieties of fruits and berries.

-Sweet dishes Jelly, soufflé, marmalade, marshmallow, etc. Chocolate, cream, ice cream.
+Sweet dishes Jelly, soufflé, marmalade, marshmallows, etc. Chocolate, cream, ice cream.

 Beverages Weak tea, coffee with milk, compote, juice from fruits and vegetables.
-Cold, carbonated drinks, coffee (especially instant coffee), cocoa.
+Cold, carbonated drinks, coffee (especially instant), cocoa.

 Seasonings, sauces Homemade sauces based on sour cream, milk, vegetable broth, fruit syrup.
 Greens, vanillin, cinnamon.
-Store-bought mayonnaise, ketchup, hot spices.
+Store-bought mayonnaise, ketchup, hot seasonings.

-It is recommended to give up acidic foods, fried, spicy foods.
-Better to eat fresh, boiled, steamed or baked foods.
-Spicy and hot food is categorically contraindicated, a suitable temperature is from +15 to + 60 °.
-It is recommended to take food in minimum doses 5-6 times a day.
-You must drink at least 2 liters of filtered water.
+It is recommended to avoid sour foods, fried and spicy foods.
+It is better to eat fresh, boiled, steamed or baked foods.
+Spicy and hot food is strictly contraindicated; suitable temperature is from +15 to +60°.
+It is recommended to eat food in minimal doses 5 – 6 times per day.
+It is necessary to drink at least 2 liters of filtered water.

-Based on the foregoing, IDS does not always require treatment, but at the same time it is necessary to constantly monitor the state of the organ.
-Diet, moderate physical activity, calm morale - these are the mandatory points with which you can avoid unpleasant symptoms and dangerous consequences of this anomaly.
+Based on all of the above, JP does not always require treatment, but it is necessary to constantly monitor the condition of the organ.
+Diet, moderate physical activity, a calm moral state - these are mandatory points with which you can avoid unpleasant symptoms And dangerous consequences this anomaly.

-Deformation of the gallbladder itself is not considered a pathology if it does not interfere with the outflow of bile.
-Nevertheless, this condition creates the prerequisites for the development of gallstone disease.
+Deformation of the gallbladder in itself is not considered a pathology if it does not interfere with the outflow of bile.
+However, this condition creates the preconditions for the development of gallstone disease.
 This feature is important to consider when treating diseases of the biliary tract.
-Treatment of the deformity itself occurs only by removing the gallbladder and is carried out only with inflammatory processes or large stones.
+Treatment of the deformity itself occurs only by removing the gallbladder and is carried out only in cases of inflammatory processes or large stones.

 In ICD 10 (International Classification of Diseases), this pathology is noted in the following categories: